 - Clumsiness and poor coordination

-Your therapist will also create a special fitness program for your unique strengths and goals.
-Regular exercise helps people with all types of MS and at all levels of ability.
-You'll learn how to work around fatigue and heat sensitivity to get the full benefits of exercise.
+He will also create a special fitness program that matches your strength and goals.
+Regular exercise helps with all types of MS and all levels of ability.
+You'll learn how to work around fatigue and heat sensitivity to get the full benefits.

 Your physical therapist may show you better ways to move or do household tasks.
-Follow-up visits check on your progress and may review and expand your home program.
+On follow-up visits, he’ll check your progress.
 You may learn:

-- Stretches to prevent or ease spastic muscles
+- Stretches to prevent or ease muscle spasms

 - Moves to keep muscles strong

 - Range-of-motion exercises

-- How to use canes, crutches, scooters, wheelchairs, or other aids
+- How to use canes, crutches, scooters, wheelchairs, or other aids, if necessary.

 Most therapists can provide more sessions to help you reach your goals, like overcoming a foot drag that slows your pace.
 Some may offer sessions at your home.

-For people whose MS symptoms make work difficult, a physical therapist can closely evaluate and document the problems.
+For people whose MS symptoms make work difficult, the therapist can also closely evaluate and document your limitations.
 It's called a functional capacity evaluation.
-It can measure whether you are able to work an 8-hour day and may help when applying for Social Security disability pay.
+It measures whether you are able to work an 8-hour day and may help when applying for Social Security disability benefits.